irawinder/Colortizer/README.md

 # Colortizer Repository
 Ira Winder [jiw@mit.edu] MIT Media Lab, Copyright March 2014

-Colortizer software translates a grid of color-tagged objects into a matrix of IDs and their rotation, largely to serve the "CityScope" platform at:
+Colortizer is open source software that translates a grid of color-tagged objects into a matrix of IDs and their rotation, initially to serve the open-source "CityScope" platform at:
 [http://cp.media.mit.edu/city-simulation](http://cp.media.mit.edu/city-simulation),
 [Youtube: Lego Scanning Technology Invented by MIT] (https://youtu.be/3jvmoj7pLZU)
 * Arrange a Meeting with Ira before making any commits to this repository.